gsa-tts-archived/jemison/README.md

 # jemison

-`jemison` is a prototype for a small, scalable, maintainable search platform.
+`jemison` is an amazing prototype for a small, scalable, maintainable search platform.

 It is based on a series of experiments in search and embedded database technologies.